junxit/us-congress-bills-114/bill.md

 - **(a)** *Strategy required*
   - **(1)** *In general* The President shall establish a comprehensive, integrated, multiyear strategy to encourage the efforts of countries in sub-Saharan Africa to implement national power strategies and develop an appropriate mix of power solutions to provide access to sufficient reliable, affordable, and sustainable power in order to reduce poverty and drive economic growth and job creation consistent with the policy stated in section 3.
-  - **(2)** *Flexibility and responsiveness* The President shall ensure that the strategy required under paragraph (1) maintains sufficient flexibility for and remains responsive to technological innovation in the power sector.
+  - **(2)** *Flexibility and responsiveness* The President shall ensure that the strategy required under paragraph (1) maintains sufficient flexibility for and remains responsive to concerns and interests of affected local communities and technological innovation in the power sector.
 - **(b)** *Report required* Not later than 180 days after the date of the enactment of this Act, the President shall transmit to the Committee on Foreign Relations of the Senate and the Committee on Foreign Affairs of the House of Representatives a report that contains the strategy required under subsection (a) and includes a discussion of the following elements:
   - **(1)** The objectives of the strategy and the criteria for determining the success of the strategy.
   - **(2)** A general description of efforts in sub-Saharan Africa to—